Enumeration of graphs with a heavy-tailed degree sequence: Main results

 \no (i) For convenience we omit the cases $\delta=1$ and 2, which can be worked out easily from our main result but require a different statement.

 \no (ii) The summation in the exponent in~\eqn{bivalue} is easy to express in terms of $\delta$ etc.\ as there are only three possible values of $d_id_j$.

-(iii) If we apply Theorem~\ref{thm:bidegrees}(a) with $\Delta=\delta=d$ and $\ell=n$, then we obtain the asymptotic formula for the number of $d$-regular graphs for $d=o(n^{1/3})$, which agrees with~\cite{M2} (note that the regular case is the extreme opposite of the heavy-tailed degree sequence we are aiming at here).
+(iii) If we apply Theorem~\ref{thm:bidegrees}(a) with $\Delta=\delta=d$ and $\ell=n$, then we obtain the asymptotic formula for the number of $d$-regular graphs for $d=o(n^{1/3})$, which agrees with~\cite{M2} (note that the regular case is extreme in the opposite direction from what we are aiming at here, which is highly irregular degree sequences).

 (iv) Theorem~\ref{thm:bidegrees}(b) applies to some instances of bi-valued sequences where the minimum degree is around $ n^{1/3-\eps}$ and simultaneously there are up to $n^{\eps}$ vertices with maximum degree as large as $n^{2/3-\eps}$.
 These are much higher degrees than can be reached by any previously published results on enumeration of sparse graphs with given degree sequence.